moorepants/anaconda-dee-config/README.md

 ### 2020-2022

 *) each year, the version is update to contain the May-release of Anaconda (labelled as version: `year.05`).
 For details, refer to [anaconda.org](http://anaconda.org).

 ### 2023

 In the academic cycle 2022-2023, major upgrades are foreseen and implemented:

 - there is no May-version of Anaconda; we waited for and selected the `2023.07-0`-version, released in Ju;y.
-- in 2023, for the first time, we will make use of multiple __conda virutal environment__s, which through the use of package `nb_conda_kernels` installed in the `base` environment, can be selected in all Notebooks loaded in any of the tools.
+- in 2023, for the first time, we will make use of multiple __conda virtual environment__s, which through the use of package `nb_conda_kernels` installed in the `base` environment, can be selected in all Notebooks loaded in any of the tools.
 This relaxes the need to install all desired packages __collectively__ in a single `base` environment (as in previous years)
 - due the late advent of the 2023.07-0 Release of Anaconda, we decided to create a suite of environment based on _either_ Python 10 or 11
 - we migrate from using Jupyter Notebook or Lab, IDLE or Spyder during the exams, to a more versatile use of PyCharm, Visual Studio Code, or Spyder(-plus-notebook), in addition to JupyterLab and Jupyter Notebook.
 In doing so, we align with developments implemented on Vocareum and anticipate the arrival of [Notebook 7](https://jupyter-notebook.readthedocs.io/en/latest/migrate_to_notebook7.html)